devsecopsmaturitymodel/DevSecOps-MaturityModel/USAGE.md

 ## Onboard Product Owner and other Managers

-TO adopt a DSOMM in a product or a project, it is important to identify the person or the team which is responsible to ensure that risk-related considerations reflects the organizational risk tolerance
+To adopt a DSOMM in a product or a project, it is important to identify the person or the team which is responsible to ensure that risk-related considerations reflects the organizational risk tolerance